Blockchain-Web-Services/bws-api-sdk-node-ipfs/README.md

 # BWS IPFS SDK

-Official Blockchain Web Services IPFS solution NodeJS SDK.
+Official Blockchain Web Services [IPFS solution](https://docs.bws.ninja/solutions/bws.ipfs.upload) NodeJS SDK.

 ## Overview

+Blockchain Web Services (BWS) is a comprehensive platform offering a suite of blockchain-based solutions, designed to simplify and enhance the integration of blockchain technology into various business and individual needs.

-BWS IPFS SDK provides the easiest way to call [BWS.IPFS.Upload solution API](https://docs.bws.ninja/solutions/bws.ipfs.upload).
+This SDK provides the easiest way to save data into the [InterPlanetary File System (IPFS)](https://en.wikipedia.org/wiki/InterPlanetary_File_System).
+Use it to save your NFT metadata and images.

 ## Installation